gschmutz/stream-processing-workshop/05b-iot-data-ingestion-mqtt-to-kafka/README.md

 For transporting messages from MQTT to Kafka, in this workshop we will be using Kafka Connect.
 We could also use StreamSets or Apache NiFi to achieve the same result.

 Luckily, there are multiple Kafka Source Connectors available for consuming from MQTT.
-We can either use the one provided by [Confluent Inc.](https://www.confluent.io/connector/kafka-connect-mqtt/) (available as evaluation license on Confluent Hub) or the one provided as part of the [Landoop Stream-Reactor Project](https://github.com/Landoop/stream-reactor/tree/master/kafka-connect-mqtt) available on GitHub.
+We can either use the one provided by [Confluent Inc.](https://www.confluent.io/connector/kafka-connect-mqtt/) (which is part of Confluent Enterprise but available as evaluation license on Confluent Hub) or the one provided as part of the [Landoop Stream-Reactor Project](https://github.com/Landoop/stream-reactor/tree/master/kafka-connect-mqtt) available on GitHub.
 We will be using the later one here.

 Check-out the [IoT Truck Demo Tutorial](https://github.com/gschmutz/iot-truck-demo) to see the Confluent MQTT Connector in Action.